zubair-irshad/NeO-360/README.md

 b.
 Our dataloader for generalizable training is provided in ```datasets/nerds360_ae.py```. ```ae``` denotes auto-encoder style of training.
 This datalaoder is used for the few-shot setting proposed in our NeO360 paper.
 During eery training iteration, we randomly select 3 source views and 1 target view and sample 1000 rays from target view for decoding the radiance field.
 This is the same dataloader you'll see gets utilized next during training below.

-**Note**: Our NeRDS360 dataset also provides **depth map, NOCS maps, instance segmentation, semantic segmentation and 3D bounding box annotations** (all of these annotations are not used either during training or during inference and we only use RGB imahes).
+**Note**: Our NeRDS360 dataset also provides **depth map, NOCS maps, instance segmentation, semantic segmentation and 3D bounding box annotations** (all of these annotations are not used either during training or during inference and we only use RGB images).
 Although these annotations can be used for other computer vision tasks to push the SOTA for unbounded outdoor tasks like instance segmentation.
 All the other annotations are easy to load and provided as ```.png``` files

 ## ✨ Inference